kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 #### Send Kin with a Whitelist transaction (Fee waived)
 The following paragraphs describe the process of whitelisting a transaction.
 If you want to skip the explanation and jump straight to a code example, see [Send Kin with a whitelist transaction](../quick-start/hi-kin-ios#send-kin-with-a-whitelist-transaction) code included in the [Hello World for iOS](../quick-start/hi-kin-ios) tutorial.

-Transactions are executed on the Kin Blockchain in a two-step process:
+Executing whitelisted transactions adds two steps to the process:

 - **Build** the transaction which includes the calculation of the transaction hash.
 The transaction hash is used as an ID and is necessary to query the status of the transaction.
 - Create a `WhitelistEnvelope`
-- **Send** the `WhitelistEnvelope` to a whitelist service which will sign and return an new `TransactionEnvelope`.
+- **Send** the `WhitelistEnvelope` to a whitelist service which will sign and return a new `TransactionEnvelope`.
 - **Send** the transaction for execution on the blockchain.

-Pass the returned `TransactionEnvelope` to the `WhitelistEnvelope`.
+Here's how you create a `WhitelistEnvelope` from a `TransactionEnvelope` and Network ID:

 ```swift
 init(transactionEnvelope: TransactionEnvelope, networkId: Network.Id)
 ```

-The `WhitelistEnvelope` should be passed to a server for signing.
-The server response should be a  `TransactionEnvelope` with a second signature, which can then be sent.
+Then you send the `WhitelistEnvelope` to a server for signing.
+The server response should be a  `TransactionEnvelope` with a second signature, which can then be sent to a Horizon server for execution on the blockchain.

 ```swift
 func sendTransaction(_ transactionEnvelope: TransactionEnvelope,